tenzir/tenzir/web/docs/setup/monitor.md

       enable: false
 ```

-Both the file and UDS sinks write metrics as NDJSON and inlines the `metadata`
+Both the file and UDS sinks write metrics as NDJSON and inline the `metadata`
 key-value pairs into the top-level object.
 VAST buffers metrics for these sinks
-in order to batch I/O operations.
-To enable real-time metrics reporting, set the
+to batch I/O operations.
+To enable real-time metrics reporting, set the options
-options `vast.metrics.file-sink.real-time` or `vast.metrics.uds-sink.real-time`
+`vast.metrics.file-sink.real-time` or `vast.metrics.uds-sink.real-time`
 respectively in your configuration file.

 :::tip Self Sink ❤️ Pipelines
-The self-sink routes metrics as events into VAST's internal database, allowing
+The self-sink routes metrics as events into VAST's internal storage engine,
-you to work with metrics using VAST's pipelines.
-The schema for the self-sink is
+allowing you to work with metrics using VAST's pipelines.
+The schema for the
-slightly different, with the key being embedded in the schema name:
+self-sink is slightly different, with the key being embedded in the schema name:

 ```yaml
 vast.metrics.<key>: